-AT&T opens up FaceTime over Cellular feature to all tiered data plan customersAlex Wagner - Senior News Editor
+AT&T opens up FaceTime over Cellular feature to all tiered data plan customersAlex Wagner - Deputy Managing Editor, News Desk

 There was quite a brouhaha surrounding AT&T and the new FaceTime over Cellular feature found in iOS 6 last year, with AT&T initially only allowing Mobile Share customers to use it, and then it offered the feature to any customer with an LTE device on a tiered data plan.
 Today AT&T opened things up a bit further, announcing that any customer with a tiered data plan can now make FaceTime calls over a cellular connection free of charge.
 This means that owners of non-LTE iOS devices, like the iPhone 4S, can make free FaceTime over Cellular calls.